Skip to main content

 Related Topics: #AI #generative AI #Tim Berners‑Lee #Sundar Pichai #World Wide Web #agentic browsers #OpenAI Atlas #Chrome #Opera #browser war

 Will AI reshape the web?
-Tim Berners‑Lee, who created HTML and HTTP, says he does not believe artificial intelligence will destroy the web, and he remains cautiously optimistic about its future.
-He’s seen the web evolve.
+Tim Berners-Lee, the guy who wrote HTML and HTTP, says he doesn’t think artificial intelligence will wreck the web.
+He’s still cautiously optimistic - after all, he’s watched it change a lot.

 Common Questions Answered